 Remembering only the good memories in your life and not the bad ones is often an automatic response for survivors of childhood trauma.

 What is Your ACE Score?

 Your ACE score depends on how many questions you answer “yes” to on the ACE questionnaire.
-You score one point for each adverse childhood experience you suffered from.
+You score one point for each adverse childhood experience.
 If you experienced trauma as a child, it would benefit you to take the ACE quiz.